coders-cantabria/Tests-with-test-containers/README.md

 ## About project 📝
 The project uses hexagonal architecture with Maven multi-module to separate different layers.
 The different layers are:
 - **application**: Contains the domain and the business logic of the application.
-- **driven**: Contains drive/out ports for the application.
-Here we have
+- **driven**: Contains driven/out ports for the application.
+Here we have:
   - **database**: Database adapter with JPA and Postgres.
 - **driving**: Contains driving/in ports for the application.
-Here we have
+Here we have:
   - **rest-api**: REST API adapter with Spring Boot web.

 ## Business 💼